cornradio/lightspeed/README.md

 the key feature is `speed` and  `wakeup`, wake up the program if it's already running , or open it if it's not running.

+## news
+i compeletely change how thing work

+now lightspeed.py is only a script to generate `ahk` script , and run it

+ahk is more reliable than python (when comes to hotkeys) , and it's faster

+---

+u can still use `lightspeed_old.py` to run the python based program

 ## install
 requirements
 ```